ppone/docs/integrations/nmi.md

 ## Setup

-Connecting Authorize.Net is a straightforward process.
-Follow these steps to start accepting payments through Authorize.Net in minutes.
-These steps assume you already have a Authorize.Net account.
+Connecting NMI is a straightforward process.
+Follow these steps to start accepting payments through NMI in minutes.
+These steps assume you already have a NMI account.

 1. From the Invoiced dashboard go to **Settings** > **Payments**.